kaichipeng/WBS_InfoSystems/README.md

 ---

-Welcome to the Warwick Bussiness School Financial Technology (MOUDLE CODE) Github repository.
+Welcome to the Warwick Bussiness School Financial Technology - Machine Learning Driven Quantitative Investment Github repository.
 This repository contains all of the Python code that we will be looking at throughout this module.
 The notebooks are designed to show you how we can use Python to preprocess and model financial data.
 The raw data that we will be using can be found in the [`Data`](Data) folder.

 ## Contents
-  1. [loading_data.ipynb](https://github.com/AlexGregory96/Warwick-fintech/blob/main/loading_data.ipynb) - For those of you that have downloaded the data in the data in the XLSX format, this notebook shows you how we can use Python to automatically convert the worksheets in the XLSX into seperate CSV which are much faster to work with in Python.
+  1. [loading_data.ipynb](https://github.com/danphilps/WBS_InfoSystems/blob/main/loading_data.ipynb) - For those of you that have downloaded the data in the data in the XLSX format, this notebook shows you how we can use Python to automatically convert the worksheets in the XLSX into seperate CSV which are much faster to work with in Python.
   2. [forecasting.ipynb](forecasting.ipynb) - In this notebook we look at some classic econometric techniques that can be used to forecast the data.
   3. [prepocessing.ipynb](prepocessing.ipynb) - Here we preprocess the data to prepare it for machine learning.
   4. [fitting_models.ipynb](fitting_models.ipynb) - In this notebook, we fit our first machine learning models to the data.